ClimateImpactLab/DataFS/README.rst

 * Easily create out-of-the-box configuration files for users
 * Track data dependencies and usage logs
 * Use datafs from python or from the command line
-* Permissions handled by managers & services, giving you full control over user access
+* Permissions handled by managers & services, giving you control over user access

 Usage